RegardsOss/RegardsOss.github.io/docs/development/frontend/components/business-index.md

  - [microservice-plugin-configurator](business/microservice-plugin-configurator.md): Component to configure any backend plugin of any REGARDS microservice
  - order-common: Components to handle REGARDS orders
  - project-handler: Application decorator to retrieve current project
+ - toponym-common: Tools, constants and components to work with toponyms
  - user-metadata-common: Component to display a REGARDS user metadata configator fields.
 Used for user creation/updates